msproteomicstools/msproteomicstools/README.md

-Some hopefully useful tools for mass spectrometry applied to proteomics
+This repository contains some hopefully useful tools for mass spectrometry applied to proteomics.
+Speficically, it contains

+- the TAPIR visualization software
+- the MS Proteomics Tools Library
+- a set of executables and scripts (available under ./analysis)

 # TAPIR